OkaeriPoland/okaeri-configs/yaml-jackson/README.md

 ## Limitations

-- Comments do not work on the elements of Collection or Map.
 - Long strings with spaces use escaped line continuation style (`"text\ continues"`) instead of folded style.

 ## Usage